eFinder

 “The mental health effects of climate change are receiving growing attention, including how children and young people are uniquely affected.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm or refute claims about mental health effects of climate change
+No relevant evidence found in cross-references, web search, or Wikipedia to support the claim about mental health effects of climate change and children.

 “Supporting young people to build and sustain good mental health and wellbeing, and to feel prepared for life and work in an uncertain world, has never been more urgent.”